Canadian Warplanes 6a: Canadair CF-104 Starfighter Squadrons in Europe, 1963-1986

 (DND Photo via Darryl Pajot)

-Fern Villeneuve along with his 430 Squadron pilots.
+Canadair CF-104 Starfighter with Fern Villeneuve CO of 430 Sqn at 3 (F) Wing Zweibrucken, along with his 430 Squadron pilots.

 No. 434 Squadron, 3 (F) Wing, Zweibrücken, Germany, 1963-1967.

-The squadron was reformed flying the Canadair Sabre and stationed as part of 3 Wing at RCAF Station Zweibrücken, West Germany on 7 March 1953, but was stood down on 16 June 1962.
+No. 434 Squadron was reformed flying the Canadair CL-13 Sabre and stationed as part of 3 (F) Wing Zweibrücken, Germany on 7 March 1953, but was stood down on 16 June 1962.
 It was re-activated on 8 April 1963 as a Canadair CF-104 Starfighter unit in the strike/attack role and disbanded again on 1 March 1967.

 No. 439 Squadron, 1 (F) Wing, Marville, France, 1964-1966.
 1 (F) Wing, Lahr, Germany, 1967-1969.
 4 (F) Wing, Baden-Soellingen, Germany, 1970-1971.
 CFB Baden-Soellingen, Germany, 1972-1984.